ahmadjaved18/jarvis/README.md

 ## Overview

-Jarvis is a personal AI assistant designed to feel fast, intelligent, and responsive.
-It combines voice interaction, AI reasoning, web access, and a custom Iron Man-inspired interface to create an assistant experience that feels alive.
+Jarvis is a personal AI assistant built to feel fast, intelligent, and responsive.
+It combines conversational AI, voice interaction, real-time information access, and a custom Iron Man-inspired interface into a single assistant experience.

 It can understand commands, answer naturally, search for information, keep track of context, and respond through realistic voice output.
-The entire experience is wrapped in a polished UI with live state transitions and an Intelligence Panel that shows what Jarvis is doing in real time.
+The interface is designed to feel alive, with smooth visual transitions and live feedback that make every interaction feel purposeful.

 ---